vinimarques7/Cat-Photo-Task/README.md

 # Cat-Photo-Task
-An exercise made in HTML to review and improve my skills as a web develper
+An exercise from FreeCodeCamp made in HTML to review and improve my skills as a web develper